ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/install/centos/instructions.md

 ```

 ##### [Optional] Update bind ports
-If ThingsBoard Edge is going to be running on the same machine where ThingsBoard server (cloud) is running, you'll need to update configuration parameters to avoid port collision between ThingsBoard server and ThingsBoard Edge.
+If SoBeam Edge is going to be running on the same machine where SoBeam server (cloud) is running, you'll need to update configuration parameters to avoid port collision between SoBeam server and SoBeam Edge.

-Please execute the following command to update ThingsBoard Edge configuration file (**/etc/tb-edge/conf/tb-edge.conf**):
+Please execute the following command to update SoBeam Edge configuration file (**/etc/tb-edge/conf/tb-edge.conf**):

 ```bash
 sudo sh -c 'cat <<EOL >> /etc/tb-edge/conf/tb-edge.conf